crystall1nedev/Malachite/README.md

 [^2]: Support for the Camera Control button on iPhone 16 and later is planned and will be implemented when I receive my iPhone 16 Pro Max.
 [^3]: Pinch-to-zoom will feature haptic feedback when reaching the minimum and maximum zoom levels in a future commit.
 [^5]: Capturing images in RAW and ProRAW is being looked into.
 HEIC requires iPhone 7 or later, iPad (6th generation) or later, iPad Air (3rd generation) or later, iPad mini (5th generation) or later, iPad Pro (12.9-inch, 2nd generation) or later, iPad Pro (10.5-inch), iPad Pro (11-inch) or later, or iPod touch (7th generation)
-[^6]: High dynamic range is currently limited to HEIC-supporting devices to investigate issues with older models.
-[^7]: This will be unnecessary in a future commit.